 - 2 tbspKaju (Cashewnuts)

-- Roast semolina on slow fire till it changes colour.
-Mix in all the other ingredients for the filling.
-Cook on medium / slow flame, stirring occasionally, till the mixture is dry.
+- To make the filling, roast semolina on low flame till it changes colour.
+Mix in elaichi pwder, raisins, cashewnuts, almonds and grated coconut.
+Cook on medium / low flame, stirring occasionally, till the mixture is dry.
 Divide into 16 portions.